 The dark, reaching cypress in Starry Night isn’t just a visual anchor, it’s a powerful symbol.
 Across cultures, the cypress has long represented the passage between life and death, the soul’s ascent, and the hope of immortality.

-Ever noticed the cypress trees in The Starry Night?
 They might seem like just part of the landscape, but they actually carry a much deeper meaning.
 In her paper, The Cypress Trees in “The Starry Night”: A Symbolic Self-Portrait of Vincent Van Gogh, Jessica Caldarone digs into the idea that these trees are more than just decoration.

 The dark, almost fiery appearance of the trees contrasts with the rest of the painting and could symbolise his battle with mental health and feelings of isolation.
 It’s amazing how something as simple as a tree can carry so much emotional weight.

-For a deeper understanding of the symbolic meaning of the cypress tree in art, including its powerful connections to themes of immortality and spiritual transformation this article on the symbolism of cypress trees in art is the perfect read.
+For a deeper understanding of the symbolic meaning of the cypress tree in art, including its powerful connections to themes of immortality and spiritual transformation, this article on the symbolism of cypress trees in art is the perfect read.

 The Sleeping Village

-In The Starry Night, the small, tranquil village at the bottom of the canvas provides a stark contrast to the vibrant, swirling sky above.
-Painted in cool tones of blues, purples, and blacks, the village evokes a sense of calm, especially with its central church spire.
 Though it could be inspired by Van Gogh’s memories of his Dutch homeland or his time in Saint-Rémy, the village is an imagined scene, not a direct view from his asylum window.
 This peaceful, “sleeping” village contrasts with the tumultuous sky, symbolising the artist’s internal struggles and the peaceful escape he longed for.

 The Stars and Moon